MuhammadFaizanHaidar/attendance-management-for-lifterlms/readme.txt

 == Screenshots ==

-1. Plugin settings assets/lifter-lms-settings-page-1.png
+1. Plugin settings
-2. Enable/disable plugin assets/lifterlms-settings-page-2.png
+2. Enable/disable plugin
-3. Delete attendance data on uninstall assets/delete-on-uninstall.png
+3. Delete attendance data on uninstall
-4. Students can mark their attendances by cliking this button assets/mark-present.png
+4. Students can mark their attendances by cliking this button
-5. Listing of students attendance in course edit pages assets/student-attendance-information.png
+5. Listing of students attendance in course edit pages
-6. Shortcodes to display attendance information assets/shortcodes1.png
+6. Shortcodes to display attendance information
-7. Display Attendance Information using shortcodes assets/attendance-display.png
+7. Display Attendance Information using shortcodes
-8. Admin can disallow attendance on specific courses assets/disallow-attendance.png
+8. Admin can disallow attendance on specific courses students will not be able to mark attendance
+9. Disallow attendance

 == FAQ ==